Portakallı Zeytinyağlı Kereviz

 - 05

-Crumple a piece of parchment paper, run it briefly under cold water, wring it out, and smooth it directly onto the surface of the vegetables.
-Cover the pot with its standard lid.
+Crumple a piece of parchment paper, run it briefly under cold water, squeeze it out, and tuck it directly flush against the surface of the vegetables and liquid before securing the pot's lid.
+This ingenious grandmother trick traps steam and forces the root to cook evenly without drowning it in extra liquid.

 - 06